hashicorp/terraform/website/docs/cli/cloud/migrating.html.md

   distinguish the workspaces for your working directory, but a good starting point may be to use whatever the prefix was before.

-    The existing workspaces don't need to already have these tags — when you initialize, Terraform will add the specified tags to them.
+    The tags you configure do not need to be present on the existing workspaces.
+When you initialize, Terraform will add the specified tags to the workspaces if necessary.

     ```diff
      terraform {